It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 circadian rhythm sleep disorders

-Similarly, irregular sleep-wake rhythm disorder (ISWRD), where sleeping patterns don’t follow a 24-hour day-night cycle, is common in adults with neurological conditions like Parkinson’s or Alzheimer’s disease.
+Irregular sleep-wake rhythm disorder (ISWRD) is also where sleeping patterns don’t follow a 24-hour day-night cycle, and is common in adults with neurological conditions like Parkinson’s or Alzheimer’s disease.

 These conditions can lead to disrupted sleep patterns, excessive tiredness, trouble concentrating, and an increased likelihood of depression.

-If you think you might have one of these conditions, it’s important to speak to your doctor.
+So, if these symptoms sound familiar, it’s important to speak to your doctor.
 In many cases, lifestyle adjustments are enough to re-regulate the circadian rhythm.
-However, sometimes other treatments – such as melatonin supplements – may be required.
+However, sometimes other treatments, such as melatonin supplements, may be recommended.

-You can learn more about the sleep-wake cycle in our article; Everything you need to know about melatonin and the circadian rhythm.
+You can learn more about the sleep-wake cycle in our article: Everything you need to know about melatonin and the circadian rhythm.

 REM sleep behaviour disorder

 Rapid eye movement (REM) sleep is the stage of the sleep cycle where dreaming occurs.
-Our muscles are usually paralysed during this stage of sleep, but REM sleep behaviour disorder (RBD) causes people to physically act out their dreams.
+Our muscles are usually paralysed during this stage of sleep, but REM sleep behaviour disorder (RBD) causes people to physically act out dreams.

 Experts are unsure of the exact cause of RBD, but it’s been linked to certain neural pathways in the brain.
 As a result, research suggests that RBD can be an early sign of Parkinson’s and dementia.

 If you suspect you may have RBD, it’s best to book an appointment with your GP.
 In many cases, medication will be prescribed.
 Some people also find it useful to identify triggers that make their RBD behaviour worse – for example, alcohol or drugs.
-Precautions (such as locking windows, removing objects from the bedroom that could cause injury, and placing the mattress on the floor) can also be taken to improve safety.
+Precautions (such as locking windows, removing objects from the bedroom that could cause injury, and placing the mattress on the floor) can also improve safety.

 What medical conditions can cause sleep problems?